-It is the responsibility of the principal investigator and his or her department/school to identify and document the source of funds proposed to be used for cost sharing and to comply with OMB Circular A-110 Subpart C Section 23.
+It is the responsibility of the principal investigator and his or her department/school to identify and document the source of funds proposed to be used for cost sharing and to comply with OMB Circular A-110 Subpart C Section 23, as applicable.

-Only when all the relevant approvals for committed cost sharing have been obtained and documented on the Review and Approval Form, will the Office of Sponsored Projects process the grant proposal.
+When all relevant approvals for cost sharing have been obtained and documented on the Review and Approval Form, OSP will process the proposal.

-To identify, monitor and track all mandatory and voluntary committed cost sharing, the Office of Sponsored Projects will notify the Post Award Finance (PAF) Team of any awarded grants that have mandatory or voluntary committed cost sharing.
-At the time of setting up the project, PAF will enter the code “CS” in the GREP filed in the Grant Description Table (GDES) to flag these accounts.
+To identify, monitor and track all mandatory and voluntary committed cost sharing, OSP will notify Post Award Finance (PAF) of any awarded projects that have mandatory or voluntary committed cost sharing.
+At the time of account set-up, PAF will flag the project as having cost sharing within the Financial Management System (FMS).

-It is the responsibility of the administrative supervisor to verify the cost sharing amounts remain available and are appropriate, especially when an awarded budget is less than the proposed budget.
+It is the responsibility of the administrative supervisor to verify that cost sharing amounts remain available and are appropriate, especially when an awarded budget is less than the proposed budget.

 It is the responsibility of the administrative supervisor to ensure funds used to meet the matching requirements of a contract or grant are only used once and may not be used against multiple sponsored projects.

 Particular care must be taken to ensure costs normally included in the indirect cost rate computation are not included as cost sharing.
-Cost items such as equipment depreciation, university furnished space, department administration expenses (e.g., secretaries, clerks, supplies) are included in the indirect cost computation and must not be considered for cost sharing.
+Cost items such as equipment depreciation, university furnished space, and department administration expenses are included in the indirect cost computation and must not be considered for cost sharing.
 In addition, adherence must be made to salary caps established by sponsors.
-For instance, if a faculty salary exceeds the NIH salary cap and is not reimbursable by NIH, the salary in excess of the cap may not be used as cost sharing.
+For instance, if a faculty salary exceeds the NIH salary cap and is not reimbursable by NIH, the salary in excess of the cap may not be used as cost sharing for NIH awards.